 - Notice that your copied instrument data now appears in the Assays section.

 Now that the data has been copied to the study, we can integrate it with other data.
 Since we only copied data for a single participant, we won't make elaborate connections here, but we can create a simple combined grid by adding some columns of demographic data which were not available in our assay run upload process.

-- Click the + next to Participant ID to expand columns available in that table.
+- Click the next to Participant ID to expand columns available through that lookup reference.

 - Place checkmarks next to Start Date and Treatment Group.